HariPadBharti/602Project/README.md

 13. Research and Development Costs

-14. Self Employment Rate
+X 14.
+Self Employment Rate

 15. Tourism

-16. Urban population
+X 16.
+Urban population

 This Project gives insights to multiple parameter, reflects relationships of different related parameter to work on to develop further and grow more.
 Many interesting visualizations and interactions can be framed from the above list and can be taken in consideration to analyse.
 Work on other parameters